turingschool/mod-0-curriculum/session5/index.md

 ### Follow-Ups

+- Be sure to use the formula pinned in the channel when asking technical questions
 - Finish those capstones strong!
 You should be finished or almost finished by now.
 They're due tomorrow at 6!

+#### git and github demo

 ### Today's Goals